AAFC-BICoE/snakemake-partial-genome-pipeline/README.md

 Shaun D Jackman, Benjamin P Vandervalk, Hamid Mohamadi, Justin Chu, Sarah Yeo, S Austin Hammond, Golnaz Jahesh, Hamza Khan, Lauren Coombe, René L Warren, and Inanc Birol (2017).
 ABySS 2.0: Resource-efficient assembly of large genomes using a Bloom filter.
 Genome research, 27(5), 768-777. doi:10.1101/gr.214346.116

-## Author
-Jackson Eyres \
-Bioinformatics Programmer \
-Agriculture & Agri-Food Canada \
-jackson.eyres@canada.ca

-## Known Issues
-* Fastq files that start with numbers fail with Phyluce
-* rnaSPAdes 3.13.1 sometimes with randomly fails to generate a transcripts.fasta on a sample after completing K127.
-A workaround is to choose one of the K*** assemblies, and copy and rename it to transcripts.fasta in the higher level directory.
-Snakemake requires a transcripts.fasta for each rnaspades assembly to progress to Phyluce.

-* AAFC Specific
- Due to an incorrect and challenging to fix server wide implementation of OpenMPI, qsub commands should be run with "qsub -pe smp 1" which prevents abyss from starting in parallel mode and crashing.
-However Spades and rnaSPAdes appear to still use multiple cores as assigned via snakemake jobs